Directors Wilfully Destroying Books

-The maximum penalty for the offence is ten years imprisonment.
+The maximum penalty for the offence of a director wilfully destroying books is ten years imprisonment.
+The offence is governed by the New South Wales Crimes Act.

 What court is likely to hear the matter